 6 Stages of Change

-O: Open-ended Questions: Encourages patient to talk more and for provider to learn more about patient’s concerns
+O: Open-ended Questions encourage the patient to talk more and helps the provider learn about the patient’s concerns.

 - What makes you feel it might be time for a change?

 - Can you tell me more about that?